dumont-thierry/CEClust/README.md

   solutions can become saturated and should not be interpreted as stable discoveries.

-For mixed data, `C` controls only the quantitative density bound.
-Qualitative variables have a separate optional floor, `Cquali`; by default `Cquali = Inf`, so no qualitative frequency floor is applied.
-The reported saturation `sat` therefore reflects quantitative density saturation, not categorical smoothing.

 The recommended workflow is therefore visual first:

 1. fit a grid of candidate values `(C, lambda)`;